mahpat16/rtd-api-doc/docs/source/dreambooth.rst

 .. _createNewRetrain:

-Create a new retraining job
+Create a new training job
 ---------------------------
 ``newJobID(jobType: JobType): String``
-  First thing you do to start your retraining is to create a new job using ``newJobID``.
+  First thing you do to start your training is to create a new job using ``newJobID``.
 This call returns you a 'jobID' that you will use in the rest of the methods.

 Input
 +++++